Why Ryobi is a Good Brand for Beginners

 Pricing and Quality

 The big selling point of Ryobi is their price.
-Compared to other power tools, they average 30% lower cost.
+Compared to what many consider as the top tool brands, Ryobi tools average 30% lower cost.
 That’s enough to attract my attention, as well as a lot of other woodworkers, especially new woodworkers.

 If you buy a kit of all the basic cordless power tools from Ryobi, it will cost you less than $400.
 If you buy the same kit from the big three I mentioned above, you can expect to pay $200 more.
 That’s a good incentive for the new woodworker, DIYer, or casual woodworker.